Browse courses to find something that interests you.

 Louise is an Australian biostatistician, a Distinguished Professor of Statistics in the School of Mathematical Sciences at UTS, President-elect of the International Biometric Society and an editor-in-chief of the journal, Statistics in Medicine.

 Tim is an applied mathematician whose main research interests include numerical analysis and computational mathematics.
 He is a former Head of Mathematics and Statistics at UTS and is now an Honorary Associate Professor of the university.

-Mary is the Director of the Mathematics Study Centre at UTS, which provides learning support for students in all UTS faculties.
-She also lectures first year mathematics subjects and enjoys inspiring future scientists and engineers to be successful in using mathematics.
+Mary lectures first year mathematics and quantitative literacy.
+She also co-ordinates a Masters degree for teachers who want to learn more mathematics to qualify to be teachers of mathematics.
 Teams led by Mary have won teaching citations at university and at national levels, and she has been awarded a personal citation for excellence in teaching mathematics at UTS.

 Mary is passionate about encouraging teachers to contribute to their profession and she is an honorary life member of the Mathematical Association of NSW, the state professional association for teachers of mathematics at all levels.
 She was President of the Australian Association of Mathematics Teachers from 2014 – May 2016 and is a member of the professional body for mathematicians, the Australian Mathematical Society.
 For her work with professional teachers associations she was awarded the Outstanding Professional Service Award by the Professional Teachers Council, NSW, in 2012.

 Explore new interdisciplinary research and collaborations around emerging technologies and human rights.